YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 Mojit Definitions
 -----------------

-To create the mojit definition, you use the command create that we looked at in the previous module.
-When you run ``mojito create mojit <mojit_name>``, Mojito creates a directory structure with boilerplate code for your controller, model, view as well as tests and configuration.
+To create the mojit definition, you use the command ``create`` that we looked at in the previous module.
+When you run ``mojito create mojit <mojit_name>``, Mojito creates a directory structure with boilerplate code for your controller, model, view (template) as well as tests and configuration.

 As you can see from the directory structure of the default mojit below, the mojits live under the mojits directory and have subdirectories for models,